status-im/network-stories/pages/A 3-sided Content Marketplace.md

 	- they can gate the access to the content being created
 	- they can sell the content being created
 ## The consumer's situation
 - The consumer has a limited amount of attention they can spend on things.
 They must choose from the infinite material out there to consume.
-It is their goal to maximize the effici
+It is their goal to maximize the efficiency of this process such that they care about what they spend their time on.
 ## The curator's situation
 -